 The latex and PVC free foam is light and durable, yet can easily conform to ear canals and stay put when you need them to.
 They're tested to be able to block out 33 dB of sound, giving you extra peace and quiet, while also keeping dirt and other particles out.

 This package comes with 20 pairs (purple color) and a convenient carrying case to keep yours secure for when you're on the go or at home.
 At a fair price point as well, you can't go wrong with these.

-The Ear Buddy Premium – For Noise Reduction
+The Ear Buddy Premium – Multi-Purpose

 How well they can block out disturbances is a very important aspect of your purchase.
 Those needing absolute silence may want to look into this brand, especially those in exceptionally noisy environments.